 Though capitalism may not guarantee freedom, its absence would most likely only result in further deprivation of freedom.

-Egalitarian economic measures pose a serious risk that everyone will end up equal... in misery.
+Egalitarian economic measures pose a notable risk that everyone will end up equal... in misery.

 In today's society, one can usually rely on simply putting in more effort in order to progress further up the social ladder.